NG-ZORRO/ng-zorro-antd/components/form/demo/horizontal-login.md

 ## en-US

-Horizontal login form is often used in navigation bar.
+Inline login form is often used in navigation bar.